hamacekh/wids-workshop/README.md

 ## 3. Go to app.py

-- with the help of documentation https://docs.streamlit.io/library/get-started/create-an-app and comments create your streamlit application!
+- with the help of documentation https://docs.streamlit.io/library/get-started/create-an-app create your streamlit application!

 ![streamlit](answers/Screenshot.png)